Vixzyeee/Infrastructure_Docs/Python/python-reference/builtins/functions/runtime.md

 - They bypass normal code structure and safety
 - Readability, predictability, and security suffer
 - Use only when no safer alternative exists
-- These functions intentionally break normal reasoning guarantees in Python code.
+- These functions intentionally break normal reasoning guarantees in Python code

 ---